 2018-2019 world-wide performances include the inaugural season of the Mayshad Music Festival in Marrakech Morocco, where he was appointed Music Director; the second edition of the festival in June with the Orchestre Chateau d’Versailles and renowned Mezzo Soprano Susan Graham; those in Cuba with the Havana Chamber Orchestra and pianist Aldo Lopez Gavilan; and those in Moscow with the State Academic Orchestra Svetlanov and Russian star soprano Hibla Gerzmava.

-As a guest conductor, Revzen has worked with the Hawaii Symphony, Orlando Philharmonic, Prague Symphony, Prague Chamber Orchestra, Janacek Philharmonic, Orchestra National de Lyon, Orchestra Capital de Toulouse, Philharmonique de Radio France, National Symphony Orchestra, Kennedy Center Chamber Players, Seattle Symphony, Minnesota Orchestra, Florida Philharmonic, National Arts Center Orchestra in Canada), and Chamber Orchestra of San Remo, Italy, among others.
+As a guest conductor, Revzen has appeared all over the world with the Prague Symphony, Prague Chamber Orchestra, Janacek Philharmonic, Orchestra National de Lyon, Orchestra Capital de Toulouse, Philharmonique de Radio France, the National Symphony Orchestra, Kennedy Center Chamber Players, Seattle Symphony, Minnesota Orchestra, Florida Philharmonic, National Arts Center Orchestra (Canada), and the Chamber Orchestra of San Remo (Italy), among others.
 At the invitation of Maestro Valery Gergiev and the Mariinsky Theater in St. Petersburg, Russia, Revzen has conducted performances of Berlioz’s La Damnation du Faust and Romeo et Juliette, Mozart’s Le Nozze di Figaro, Rossini’s Il Barbieri di Siviglia, and most recently, a program of the music of Leonard Bernstein for the prestigious White Nights Festival.